 - The eyes should be pointed upward, and many fish appear to be slightly cross-eyed.
-The eye sockets should be matched in size and type.
+The eye sockets should be matched in size and type; failure to be symmetrical or of the same size will result in the fish being downgraded in judging.
 The celestial can have the same types of eye sockets as the telescope goldfish, but the oval types are seen in the vast majority of cases. - Celestials come in all three scale types: metallic, nacreous and matte, although the metallic scalation is most frequently seen.
 These fish are also available in all colors common to goldfish, although once again, orange to orange-red is most common. - Since these fish have unique eyes and lack of a dorsal fin, swimming can be problematic.
 Improper swimming motion is considered a conformation issue.